 Interested in gaining hands-on scientific experience and contributing to valuable ongoing research?
-Join MBHI this summer for a unique opportunity to learn about DNA Barcoding!
+Join MBHI later this summer for a unique opportunity to learn about DNA Barcoding!
 MBHI is partnering with the Cold Springs Harbor Laboratory DNA Learning Center on an exciting nationwide community science project, the Citizen DNA Barcode Network.
 The project aims to engage community members in the science of DNA barcoding, while identifying and mapping insect species throughout the United States.

 Program Overview